 The forum is divided into topics.
 Start a new topic for each question or announcement.
 To post a topic, click the ‘NEW TOPIC’ button (white writing on red).

-If you are not already logged in to a Gmail account, you will be able to compose your post straight away.
-If you have an Gmail account already but are not logged in, you will be given the opportunity to login to your account.
-If you don’t have a Gmail account, you can create one, even if you do not have a Gmail email address.
-If you are not directed to the appropriate screen, you can sign up to a Gmail account without Gmail here.
+If you are not already logged in to a Google account, you will be able to compose your post straight away.
+If you have an Google account already but are not logged in, you will be given the opportunity to login to your account.
+If you don’t have a Google account, you can create one, even if you do not have a Gmail email address.
+If you are not directed to the appropriate screen, you can sign up to a Google account without Gmail here.

 To reply to a post, simply click on that post and type in the ‘Click here to reply’ box.
 Again, if you are not already logged in, then you will have to do this.